dedy-purwanto/passpy/readme.md

 * Make SUFFIX customizable
 * Change `.saltpass` filename to something more relevant
 * Support clipboard on Windows and Linux machines
+* Add manual to put passpy on zshrc/bashrc alias